The following is one of those passages wherein translating from the original Greek into the English renders it an enigma to many.

 “Both to will and to do”

-To keep on being willing and to keep on working.
-God is the source of al we need.
-The Holy Spirit dwelling within makes the abundant life a reality (not merely a possibility).
+The Holy Spirit dwelling within us makes the abundant life a reality (not merely a possibility).

 “Of his good pleasure”

-For the sake of His good pleasure – His sovereign and gracious purpose.
+For the sake of His good pleasure – His sovereign and gracious purposes.

 “Do all things without murmurings”

-The English word “murmurings” (Gr. gongysmos) appears many times in the LXX (Septuagint) of the children of Israel in the wilderness and refers to their stubborn spirit.
+The English word “murmurings“ (Gr. gongysmos) appears many times in the LXX (Septuagint, the Greek translation of the Hebrew Old Testament) regarding the children of Israel in the wilderness and refers to their stubborn spirit of unbelief.

 This is a direct action of displaying a lack of faith – the act that will send a person to hell for rejecting the atoning death of Jesus Christ, wherein a person will pay for their own sin.